|

 The Polder Model in Action

 Have you ever heard of the Dutch polder model?
 It’s a political term referring to consensus decision-making.
-However, here in Holland, it is used within organizations as well.
+However, here in Holland, organizations use it as well.

 A small windmill like this was used to pump water up from a lower to a higher level body of water.
 The land that is drained in this way is called a “polder.”